 [The humble potato: dietary friend or foe?]

 Every summer, people’s minds turn to BBQs, picnics and other outdoor festivities.
 For many of you, summer may mean burgers on the grill, but for me, warmer weather heralds salads of all kinds.
 And since I’m all about eating well on a candida-free diet, I aim to include as many delicious dishes on my menus as I can, as long as they don’t feed the yeast.
 One of the questions I receive fairly often about the diet is “Are potatoes okay to eat?”.
 In other words, will potato salad continue to make an appearance on my table this summer?

 The short answer is “yes.”
 And here’s why.

 With the rise in popularity of Keto, Paleo and other low-carb diets, potatoes have lately gotten a bad rap.
-Just like riding your bike unsupervised from sunup to sundown; or hitch-hiking to that concert in Woodstock; or dropping by a friend’s house unannounced at 5:45 PM, potatoes are now considered among “taboo” activities.
+Just like riding your bike unsupervised from sunup to sundown; or hitch-hiking to that concert in Woodstock; or dropping by a friend’s house unannounced at 5:45 PM, eating potatoes is now considered among “taboo” activities.

 You’ve likely read that potatoes are too high in carbohydrates (as starch) to be “safe” to eat; that they convert quickly to glucose, and so are verboten; or that they provide too few nutrients to be worth eating.
 But, like those other traditional foods that have recently come back in style (tongue? seriously?), potatoes have much to offer.
 Besides, I figured that if this single vegetable could nourish an entire nation, it had to be worth at least a second look.